amleshkashyap/moreRailsEtc/hpc_arch_db/os/tools/README.md

       will have a recent\_cpu value of 0, and will ideally receive a high enough priority at some point to be scheduled.
     - Fixed point computations are not supported in kernels as not all the hardware they'll run on will have a floating point unit, hence the thread switchers don't copy floating point registers as well.
+    - In Pintos, priority is calculated every 4th timer tick for every thread, recent\_cpu is calculated every second for every thread and load\_avg is calculated every second (for the system).
+In addition, recent\_cpu is incremented by 1 for the running thread every timer tick.
+Nice can be updated manually for the running, and must lead to priority recalculation.
+Priority recalculations will lead to a thread being moved from one priority ready list to another priority ready list.

 ### Synchronization
   * Disable Interrupts